SpeedyWeather/SpeedyWeather.jl/docs/src/speedytransforms.md

 m
 ```
 You hopefully know which grid this data comes on, let us assume it is a regular
 latitde-longitude grid, which we call the `FullClenshawGrid`.
+Note that for the spectral
+transform this should not include the poles, so the 96x47 matrix size here corresponds
+to

 We now wrap this matrix
 therefore to associate it with the necessary grid information
 ```@example speedytransforms
 map = FullClenshawGrid(m)